numpy/numpy/doc/neps/nep-0046-sponsorship-guidelines.rst

 or a person-week's worth of engineering time in a Western country, which seems like a reasonable lower limit.

+Additionally, accredidation for smaller focused support in implementing specific ehancements or fixes may be attributed in the release notes for that contribution.
+In this case the accredidation will take the form of something like "Thanks to <name and url> for sponsoring this work" in the appropriate release note blurb.

 Implementation
 --------------